chimpy-me/chimpy-me.github.io/_posts/2023-10-30-monkey-around-with-ml.md

 pin: false
 ---

-In this post -- and posts to follow -- I'm going to be documenting what I learn about this curren generation of Machine Learning and how it may be applied to some areas specifically involving library data.
+In this post -- and posts to follow -- I'm going to be documenting what I learn about this current generation of Machine Learning and how it may be applied to library data.

-I'm going to take a look at some of the history behind areas of AI and machine learning, and again, hopefully, we can apply that history and background to that same type of work being done in libraries in the past, and today.
+I'm going to take a look at some of the history behind areas of AI and machine learning, and hopefully we can apply that history and background to that same type of work being done in libraries in the past and today.

 ## Why Such a Sudden and Broad Interest in AI?

 Firstly, let's take a look at the where things are today with artificial intelligence.
 Things are moving VERY fast in this space as of this writing.
 Why is this?
-Chat-GPT seems to be the most obvious answer to that question, but what is ChatGPT exactly, and what makes it so exciting to so many?
+ChatGPT seems to be the most obvious answer to that question, but what is ChatGPT exactly, and what makes it so exciting and/or alarming to so many?

 The "GPT" in ChatGPT stands for: Generative Pre-trained Transformer.
 The "Chat" is simply the interface -- which is arguably what truly put this AI architecture on the map, making it practically a household name.